 The last event that was held at the WBU was on December 31st 1999 for Y2K.
 This party spanned the whole building and when the party was over the guests left their beer bottles and cigarette butts on the tables and said goodbye.
 These items were still in place over 15 years later, accompanied with a significant amount of water damage and nature reclaiming the 1 acre plot of land.

 Bill and Natasha got the property in 2015 with little more than a dream of what it could be and started working away.
 They got a quick education on zoning and building code as the building was never legally occupied, had 2 paper streets running through it and was close to collapsing.
 Nearly every family member and friend of theirs has spent some time pitching in to get the building where it is today.
-Bill worked as the general contractor and they learned fast from dropping new trusses for the roof, rebuilding the Spring Hill Brewing taproom and renovating the 2nd floor entirely.
+Bill worked as the general contractor and they learned fast from dropping new trusses for the roof and renovating the building entirely.

 Continuing the tradition of the century-old Workingmen’s Beneficial Union, Pittsburgh’s WBU is a multi-use/cooperative space in the North Side.
 There are 2 event venues in the 15,000 square foot building.
 The outdoor area is a beautifully landscaped space with a fire pit and a portion of the city skyline greeting you above the trees.
 The first floor venue highlights exposed ceilings, original steel beams and the character of over 100 years of layered paint.
 The 2nd floor ballroom is the real gem, stealing the show with the original tin ceiling, a grand horseshoe bar, a wedding lounge and an expansive space for up to 200 guests.

-A special thanks to those that have helped us along the way.
+A very special thanks to those that have helped us along the way.